- Mission & History

-The Federal Direct GradPLUS has a fixed interest rate of 7.21% until June 30, 2017.
-Rates for loans first disbursed after July 1, 2017 through June 30, 2018 will be announced in late May.
-Loans with their first loan disbursement distributed prior to October 1, 2016 will carry the origination fee of 4.292% through the entire loan period.
+The Federal Direct GradPLUS has a fixed interest rate of 5.3% until June 30, 2021.
+The origination fee for loans disbursed on or before October 1, 2020 and before October 1, 2021 will be 4.228%.
 The origination fee will be deducted from each loan disbursement before being applied to the student’s bill.

-Any requests for additional GradPLUS loan funds after the initial loan disbursement must be emailed to Aimee Bastian, Student Loan Coordinator, at [email protected].
+Any requests for additional GradPLUS loan funds after the initial loan disbursement must be completed through My Sage Aid under the New Loan Request tab.